Vicente Poggi

-Vicente Poggi Sassi (born 11 July 2002) is a Uruguayan professional footballer who plays as a midfielder for Liga MX club Necaxa.
+Vicente Poggi Sassi (born 11 July 2002) is a Uruguayan professional footballer who plays as a midfielder for Argentine Primera División club Godoy Cruz.

 Club career

 A youth academy graduate of Defensor Sporting, Poggi made his professional debut on 20 September 2020 in a 4–2 league win against Deportivo Maldonado.
 He scored his first goal on 18 January 2021 in a 1–1 draw against Montevideo Wanderers.

 Following Defensor's relegation from top division after 2020 season, Poggi joined Liga MX club Necaxa.
 On 7 May 2021, Defensor officially announced Poggi's departure from the club.
+On 30 December 2021, he joined Atlético Morelia on loan.
+On 7 February 2024, he joined Godoy Cruz on loan.

 International career

-Poggi is a current player for the Uruguayan U-20 national football team.
-He has represented his nation at 2017 South American U-15 Championship and 2019 South American U-17 Championship.
+Poggi has represented Uruguay at the 2017 South American U-15 Championship and the 2019 South American U-17 Championship.
+On 28 September 2023, he was named in Uruguay's squad for the 2023 Pan American Games.
+In January 2024, he was named in Uruguay's squad for the 2024 CONMEBOL Pre-Olympic Tournament.